headbase-app/headbase/packages/desktop/README.md

 ## Quick Start
 1. Run `npm install`
-2. Copy `.env.example` to `.env` and set up variables
-3. Run `npm start` to start the dev server
+2. Run `npm start` to start the app in dev mode
-4. Run `npm run build` and `npm run preview` to build and preview a production build

 ## Testing
-Vitest is used for unit testing and Playwright is used for E2E browser testing.
+Vitest is used for unit testing and Playwright is used for E2E testing.

 ### Setup
 1. Run `npm run test:e2e:setup` to ensure Playwright is installed correctly.
   - If you're using Linux, you may also have to run `npx playwright install-deps`

 ### Usage
 - `npm run test:unit` to run all unit tests